-The transmission of power over long distances is one of the greatest challenges in today's power transmission systems.
-Since resistive losses increase with the length of power transmission lines, higher voltages have become abundant in longdistance power transmission.
-One example of long-distance power transmission are large-scale off-shore wind farms, which often require power to be transmitted in cables over long distances to the mainland AC power grid.
+T HE transmission of power over long distances is one of the greatest challenges in today's power transmission systems.
+Since resistive losses increase with the length of power transmission lines, higher voltages have become abundant in long-distance power transmission.
+One example of long-distance power transmission is large-scale off-shore wind farms, which often require power to be transmitted in cables over long distances to the mainland ac power grid.
 High-voltage direct current (HVDC) power transmission is a commonly used technology for long-distance power transmission.
-Its higher investment costs compared to AC transmission lines, mainly due to expensive AC-DC converters, are compensated by its lower resistive losses for sufficiently long distances [8].
-The break-even point, i.e., the point where the total costs of overhead HVDC and AC lines are equal, is typically 500-800 km [21].
-However, for cables, the break-even point is typically lower than 100 km, due to the AC current needed to charge the capacitors of the cable insulation [7].
-Increased use of HVDC for electrical power transmission suggests that future HVDC transmission systems are likely to consist of multiple terminals connected by several HVDC transmission lines.
-Such systems are referred to as multi-terminal HVDC (MTDC) systems in the literature [25].
+Its higher investment costs compared to ac transmission lines, mainly due to expensive ac-dc converters, are compensated by its lower resistive losses for sufficiently long distances [7].
+The break-even point, that is, the point where the total costs of overhead HVDC and ac lines are equal, is typically 500-800 km [20].
+However, for